 - The first translator was created a long time ago – in 2010.
 Right now I work on the website full-time and do my best to create high-quality products.
 I am also open to the new ideas.
 You are very welcome to suggest an update that will help you learn a foreign language.
 It is probable that some of your suggestions may be very easy to implement, some may require more time.

 For now the only accepted payment method is PayPal.
 I understand that some of you may not have a credit card.
 If you desperately need the advantages of the subscription plan "Frequent User", I may grant you this status for free.
 In exchange I will ask you to contribute to the project.
-Please contact me for further details.
+Please contact me for further details or check this post.

 What updates can we expect in the future?